-Entertainment Box, best Android powered Kodi TV box store in the UK & US › Forums › Other TV Boxes or Products › Apple TV 4 › Apple TV 4 App Install guides › How to install Provenance on the Apple TV 4
+Best Android TV box store UK & US get a Android Box, Kodi Box shop NOW › Forums › Other TV Boxes or Products › Apple TV 4 › Apple TV 4 App Install guides › How to install Provenance on the Apple TV 4

 With iOS 9, Apple has opened up a small loophole for sideloading apps to the Apple tv 4th gen that you can take advantage of with a little bit of work.
 We are going to show you how to sideload Provenance Apple TV 4.
 Basically, anyone can open up an Apple developer account without spending any money, and compiling and loading apps you’ve built to test hardware doesn’t cost anything either.
 Downloading production and prerelease versions of iOS and submitting apps to the App Store still requires a paid account, but anyone with a Mac and Xcode 7 can do whatever they want with their own devices.

 That extends to source code that you download and compile yourself, which is what we’ll be doing here.
 It goes without saying that you should only download code from sources you trust, since these aren’t passing through Apple’s app approval filters and could be doing things to your hardware, software, and data that are not normally possible.

 With that disclaimer out of the way, here’s a quick list of things you’ll need to for the Apple TV 4th Gen specifically: